-- Instead of explicitly stating tattoos are banned, an employer can emphasise the importance of employees having a neat and professional image, and how it benefits the company’s reputation and image.
+- Instead of explicitly prohibiting tattoos, an employer can emphasise the importance of employees having a neat and professional image, and how it benefits the company’s reputation and image.

 - Give employees and prospective employees the option of covering up visible tattoos rather than taking adverse action.

-- Employers should familiarise themselves with the religious and ethnic symbolism tattoos can be associated with.
+- Employers should become familiar with the religious and ethnic symbols tattoos can represent.

 - Employers should understand their employee or prospective employee’s reason for wearing tattoos.